shamel67/cleanedin/README.md

 ## ✨ Features

-- Privacy feature: prevent LI from probing for the presence of other extensions
+- Privacy: prevent LI from probing for the presence of other extensions
+- Privacy: strip tracking parameters from shared links
+- Master switch: turn off, visually tone down the noise, or hide it completely
-- Content filtering based on advanced rules (Premium, ads, games, suggestions, etc.)
+- Content filtering based on advanced rules (Premium, ads, news, games, suggestions, celebrations, etc.)
-- Highlight posts containing custom regex, using a color of your choice (unlimited number of rules)
+- Highlight posts based on your own custom regex, using a color of your choice (unlimited number of rules)
 - Badge showing the "noise ratio" in your feed
 - Changing options immediately reflects in LI opened tabs without reloading
 - Clean, unobtrusive design

+---

+**Chromium**
+Works in Chrome and Brave (recommended).

+- Type chrome://extensions in the Chrome URL bar and press enter.
+- Enable developer mode using the toggle on the right
+- Click Load Unpacked on the left side of the screen.
+- Navigate to the location of the folder you unzipped, and select it.

 ---